-FOLFIRINOX is a chemotherapy treatment used to treat pancreatic cancer that has spread, or can’t be removed by surgery.
+FOLFIRINOX is a chemotherapy treatment used to treat pancreatic cancer that has spread or can’t be removed by surgery, or bowel cancer that has spread.

 This information is best when read with our general information about chemotherapy and the type of cancer you have.